 DARRIN T. MISH: About what I just said, Oh, yeah, yeah, yeah…I’ve been meaning to deal with this.
 I’m glad you’re here.

-KATRINA MADEWELL: In my case, I’m like, what?
+KATRINA MADEWELL: In our case, I’m like, what?
 You’re who?
 Are you sure?

 DARRIN T. MISH: My case was a little different, I was filing the 941’s and I knew I owed them the money.